diego-maehler-codengage/multiple_deployments/README.md

 ## Deploying to Vercel

-When configuring the deployment, simply select the app's folder that you want to deploy as the root folder of the deployment.
+When configuring the deployment, simply select the app's folder that you want to deploy as the root folder for that deployment.

 ### Environment variables